Standard market reports give you numbers. This page explains what those numbers actually measure, and what they miss.

 Most sources calculate months of supply using total active inventory.
 Worthington reports that figure and also reports Competitive Inventory, which strips stale listings and stubborn relists from the count.
 The Competitive Inventory figure answers a different question: how much competition does a well-priced seller actually face?
 The two numbers measure different things, and both are accurate for their respective purposes.

-Estero and Bonita Springs have monthly transaction volumes of roughly 95 and 120 closings respectively.
-That’s compared to 300 or more in Fort Myers, Cape Coral, and Naples.
+Estero and Bonita Springs have lower monthly transaction volumes than Fort Myers, Cape Coral, and Naples.
 At lower volumes, the specific mix of homes that close in any given month can move the median significantly.
 Trailing averages reduce that volatility and produce a price signal more representative of the actual underlying trend.

 We match active listings against expired, terminated, and withdrawn listings from the prior 12 months using property address.
 A listing that shares an address with a prior failed listing is classified as a relist.
-We note that this approach captures the clear majority of relists.
-But it may not identify every case where a listing was withdrawn and relisted under a different unit or parcel designation.
+We note that this approach captures the clear majority of relists but may not identify every case where a listing was withdrawn and relisted under a different unit or parcel designation.

 Supply that is forming in the background will affect the market when it arrives.
-Understanding whether shadow inventory is building or contracting is important.
-It helps buyers and sellers anticipate whether the supply picture is likely to tighten or expand in the near term.
+A seller preparing to list in March and a buyer writing an offer in February are making decisions that will intersect.
+Understanding whether shadow inventory is building or contracting helps buyers and sellers anticipate whether the supply picture is likely to tighten or expand as the season unfolds.

 The principles are stable.
 Specific parameters, including thresholds, lookback windows, and filtering rules, adjust transparently when market conditions warrant.
 Any material methodological change will be noted in the monthly reports when it occurs.